eudoxia0/docparser/README.md

 # Usage

-To extract documentation from a system (Which doesn't need to be loaded, but *must* be accessible to ASDF, so Quickload it before), do this:
+To extract documentation from a system (which will be Quickloaded automatically), do this:

 ```lisp
 (docparser:parse :my-system-name)